Oriol Servià: 2007

 Without a ride at the beginning of the 2007 season, Servià replaced the injured Paul Tracy at Forsythe Championship Racing.
 Despite little time in the new Panoz DP01 chassis, Servià earned a runner-up finish in his debut with the team.
-He then finished 4th in his second replacement start, which earned him a seat for the rest of the season, as he replaced teammate Mario Domínguez at Forsythe.
-For the season, Servià scored two podiums and four top-five finishes in 11 starts with Forsythe Racing.
-At San Jose, Servià earned a third-place finish after leading a race high 42 laps.
-But on 12 September 2007 it was announced that Forsythe Championship Racing had named Mexican driver David Martinez to drive the No. 7 INDECK Cosworth/DP01/Bridgestone for the final two Champ Car World Series races of the season.
+He then finished fourth in his second replacement start, which earned him a seat for the rest of the season, as he replaced teammate Mario Domínguez at Forsythe.
+For the season, Servià scored two podiums and four top-five finishes in eleven starts with Forsythe Racing.
+At San Jose, Servià earned a third place finish after leading a race high 42 laps.
+But on 12 September 2007, it was announced that Forsythe Championship Racing had named Mexican driver David Martinez to drive the No. 7 INDECK Cosworth/DP01/Bridgestone for the final two Champ Car World Series races of the season.
 Luckily for Servià in October he was named the new pilot of the No. 22 Pay By Touch PKV Racing Cosworth/DP01/Bridgestone entry replacing Tristan Gommendy for these two races, because Gommendy had some unresolved business situation.
 The veteran driver finished in the top ten in all but one start this season, and despite missing the season opener, finished sixth in the Series standings.

 2008

 On 3 January 2008 PKV Racing announced that popular Spanish driver Servià, who had finished sixth in the 2007 Champ Car World Series, would return to the series for 2008 with PKV Racing.
 However, following Champ Car's unification with the IndyCar Series, the team fields cars for Servià and Will Power in the unified IndyCar Series, under the KV Racing name following Dan Pettit's departure.

-Servià finished 11th at the Indianapolis 500, impressive due to his 25th place start.
-He stayed in the top 15 for most of the race.
+Servià finished eleventh at the Indianapolis 500, impressive due to his 25th place start.
+He stayed in the top-fifteen for most of the race.
 A week later, he had a remarkable run at Milwaukee.
 After falling back to 26th position and losing a lap early in the race due to contact with Enrique Bernoldi, he immediately regained his lap on the restart and steadily moved through the field to finish 6th.
 Following unsuccessful races in Iowa and Texas, Servià improved his best finish in an IRL-spec race by finishing 4th in the Detroit Indy Grand Prix.
 The final race of the season at the Chicagoland Speedway brought in CDW as a new sponsor.

-The season finished with Servià racking up seven top-10 finishes, five top-5 finishes, and a 4th-place best finish.
+The season finished with Servià racking up seven top-ten finishes, five top-five finishes, and a fourth place best finish.